Rbgibbs13/readme-generator/README.md

-Title Section
-Untitled
-Description Section
+ReadMe GeneratorDescription
-Generates Professional ReadMe
+Generates a Proffesional ReadMe through command prompts.

 Table of Contents
 [Go to Title Section]{#title-heading} [Go to Desctiption Section]{#description-heading} [Go to Install Section]{#install-heading} [Go to Usage Section]{#usage-heading} [Go to License Section]{#license-heading} [Go to Contribution Section]{#contribution-heading} [Go to Question Section]{#question-heading}
-Install Section
+Install
-Clone to PC
+Clone the repository to your local machine.
-Usage Section
+Usage
-Run node index.js in terminal and follow prompts Contribution Section
-Change something for the better and join the party!
+Access the index.js file in the package through the Command Line Interface of your choice.
+Run node index.js in the CLI to generate a ReadMe file.
+Contribution
+Garrett Gibbs
-Test Section
+Test
-Same as usage: run in your favorite terminal environment License Section
+Not sure what this is for
+License
 MIT
-Question Section
-Rbgibbs13
+Questions
+rbgibbs13
 rhett.gibbs@yahoo.com